-And today I’m going to reveal 5 common foods that can decrease your mood, deplete your body, increase negative feelings and thus, even cause or increase depression.
+And today I’m going to reveal 5 common foods that can decrease your mood, deplete your body, increase negative feelings, and thus, even cause or increase depressive feelings.

 Simple food changes, such as avoiding or limiting today’s 5 foods, can be the difference between feeling much worse or actually feeling more stable, better, and happier.

 And this is very important, especially considering that over 7% of the American population over the age of 18 is diagnosed with clinical depressive feelings.